Job Title: Teen Leadership Program Leader

-The Bears live in rustic dwellings, learning to cook over an open fire or camp stove.
-Building bushcraft skills, they learn to be at home in the Glen Brook forests.
+The Bears live in rustic dwellings and their daily routine provides more opportunities for them to take responsibility for each other and themselves.
+As Big Bears, they engage in mentorship with the younger Otter group throughout each session.
 The Bears take on service leadership roles at camp, working on projects from trail maintenance to planning and leading all-camp festivities.

-- Mentor and supervise, alongside your co-leader, a group of 8-16 teenagers throughout the two 3-week programs
+- Mentor and supervise, alongside your co-leader, a group of 8-16 teenagers throughout the 7 weeks of summer camp.

 - Uphold the camp’s mission and values as defined in the staff handbook